foldda/charian/README.md

 1) use the Parse method to convert the string back to an Rda container, and
 2) use the Getter methods to "unpack" and consume the data items from the container.

-In the above process, an Rda container plays the important role of being a 'box' for packing and unpacking data items; its serialization ability allows the data it contains to be converted to a string for easy storage and transportation.
+In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; its serialization ability allows the data that it contains to be converted to a string for easy storage and transportation.

-For object serialization, a class would implement the IRda interface: in the ToRda method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container; and in the FromRda method it'd specify the logic of unpacking a received Rda container, and using the received values to restore the class properties to make the object to the intended state.
+For object serialization inside a program, a class would implement the IRda interface: in the ToRda method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container; and in the FromRda method it'd specify the logic of unpacking a received Rda container, and using the received values to restore the class properties to make the object to the intended state.

-Examples of using the Rda class for storing and transporting arbitrary multiple data items in an RDA string, and using the IRda interface for implementing object serialization, are demonstrated in "How-to" examples below.
+Examples of using the Rda class for storing and transporting arbitrary multiple data items in an RDA string, and using the IRda interface for implementing object serialization, are demonstrated in the "How-to" examples below.

 # Getting Started
 Charian is very easy to use thanks to its simplicity.